carbon-design-system/sveld/README.md

 ### Publishing to NPM

-TypeScript definitions are outputted to the `types` folder by default.
-Don't forget to include the folder in your `package.json` when publishing the package to NPM.
+TypeScript definitions land in the `types` folder by default.
+Include that folder in `package.json` when you publish to npm.

 ```diff
 {